jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 ### Objectives

-Booth calls these "targets", not objectives, but Phillips and Phillips (2010) attribute the original use of the term in instructional design to Robert Mager for his 1967 book *Preparing instructional objectives.*
+Phillips and Phillips (2010) attribute the original use of the term in instructional design to Robert Mager for his 1967 book *Preparing instructional objectives.*

-#### Purpose of objectives
+#### The Phillips model places learning objectives in context

-Per Booth (2011), targets “allow you to structure measurable learning interactions” and “improve the impact of instruction, particularly when participants have had a hand in defining them” ([read more](https://www.cmu.edu/teaching/resources/Teaching/CourseDesign/Objectives/CourseLearningObjectivesValue.pdf) about how learning outcomes support student learning from the Eberly Center).
-Per Diamond (2008), targets are meant to:

-- "Communicate to your students your expectations and how the students will be assessed.
-- Serve as the basis for selecting instructional methods.
-- Serve as the basis for your assessment of student achievement."

-#### Qualities of good objectives

-Per EC (2015) and Diamond (2008), good targets:

-- Focuse on what students should do or be able to do, not what instructors hope to 'cover';
-- Expose the cognitive tasks inside the larger skill, e.g. [Bloom's taxonomy](http://thesecondprinciple.com/teaching-essentials/beyond-bloom-cognitive-taxonomy-revised/)
-- Are measurable, not vague ("What would students do differently if they really 'understand' or 'appreciate' X?")

-Per Phillips and Phillips (2010), target design should account for:

-- Level of objectives (see [Kirkpatrick/Phillips model;](#kirkpatrickphillips-model))
-- Dependencies between objectives (they call this the "chain of impact");
-- Any conditions on the applicability of the objective ("given X, ...");
-- Quantification or at least precision of objectives

-#### Considerations arising from content

-##### Knowledge dimensions and task analysis

-Booth (2011, p.
-116) also categorizes the "knowledge dimensions" that learning objectives may speak to as "factual, procedural, conceptual, or metacognitive".
-She suggests mapping the content of an instructional scenario in terms of these categories, then using task analysis to decompose one's own expert procedural knowledge and thereby reacquaint oneself with the topic from a beginner's perspective.

-##### Bloom's modified taxonomy

-See Dr. Leslie Owen Wilson's [great discussion](http://thesecondprinciple.com/teaching-essentials/beyond-bloom-cognitive-taxonomy-revised/) of the updates to Bloom's taxonomy.

-**What kind of learning?** In assessing learning, we acknowledge that there are different depths of mastery.
-See Bloom's taxonomy, Phillips & Phillips (2010), and Schulman, 2002 referenced by Alonso et al. (2008).

-#### Outcomes, goals, and objectives for the learner

-Per Booth (2011), targets form a hierarchy:

-- **OUTCOMES** = hoped-for lasting changes
-- **GOALS** = express a theory of how to produce outcomes
-- **OBJECTIVES** = strategies/skills needed to attain goals

-##### Kirkpatrick/Phillips model for learners and organizations

-This is a common model for describing and evaluating the various levels of impact a corporate training may have; [there are others:](https://www.watershedlrs.com/blog/phillips-model-for-learning-evaluation)
+The Phillips and Phillips (2010) model is one common model for describing and evaluating the various levels of impact an organizational training may have; [there are others, ](https://www.watershedlrs.com/blog/phillips-model-for-learning-evaluation) but in any case the focus is on the whole "chain of impact" to which an instrutional project belongs and depends on, so that efficacy and value can be maximized:

 - Level 1, **reaction:** gauging people's *perceptions* of the impact of what you've done
 - Level 2, **learning:** impact on learner's knowledge